smohadjer/boilerplate/README.md

  * Supports Sass
  * Validates and minifies CSS and JavaScript resources
  * Precompiles Handlebars templates
- * Auto deployment of content to production server
+ * Auto deployment of content from git repo to production server

 **Usage**
  * Clone repo and run: npm install